nikinaghibi/cumene-process-design/README.md

 # Cumene Process Design & Techno-Economic Analysis
-Conceptual design, process simulation, equipment sizing, and techno-economic assessment of an industrial **cumene production process from benzene and propylene**.
+Conceptual design, process simulation, equipment sizing, and techno-economic assessment of an industrial cumene production process from benzene and propylene.

 This project was developed as a preliminary chemical process design study and covers the complete workflow from process selection and capacity estimation to Aspen HYSYS simulation, mass and energy balances, heat integration, equipment sizing, CAPEX/OPEX estimation, and economic evaluation.